wazuh/wazuh-documentation/source/upgrade-guide/upgrading/legacy/upgrading-wazuh-agent.rst

       it under the terms of the GNU General Public License (version 2) as published by the Free Software Foundation.

-b) On **Windows**, **Mac OS** and other operating systems, we advise you to delete your previous version and install Wazuh v2.x from scratch.
+b) On Windows, Mac OS and other operating systems, we advise you to delete your previous version and install Wazuh v2.x from scratch.
 More information is available in our documentation at:

   - :ref:`Install Wazuh agent on Windows <wazuh_agent_package_windows>`
   - :ref:`Install Wazuh agent on Mac OS X <wazuh_agent_package_macos>`